r59q/geekbench-cpu-specs/README.md

 > This project will no longer work as of april 24th 2026, as GeekBench has blocked access via webscraping.
 I will keep up the repository for archival purposes but the CPU list will not be updated anymore.

 List of all CPUs in Geekbench with their specs.
 See [cpu-list.v1.json](cpu-list.v1.json) for the actual data.
-Updated once per day automatically.
+~Updated once per day automatically~.

  To generate it, a simple, no-dependency node script which fetches all CPUs at [geekbench](https://browser.geekbench.com/processor-benchmarks.json) and refines the results, adding boost frequency, number of threads, performance/efficiency cores, gpu and tdp by regex webscraping their own cpu index site.